-How are credit unions regulated?
+How do credit unions work in Canada?

 Who can join a credit union?

 As long as they have the proper identification, every Canadian citizen has a right to open an account with a federally chartered bank or credit union.

 Provincial credit unions have more stringent rules.
 A credit union may require you to live, work, or attend school in the immediate area; they’re especially popular in small or underserved rural communities.
 Some cater to specific professions, such as farmers, teachers, or government employees, and may allow you to refer family or friends.
 To join a credit union, you must meet eligibility requirements and buy a share (usually between $5-$25) to establish membership.

 What’s the difference between credit unions and a bank in Canada?

 While all credit unions and banks may seem similar, there are some key differences to keep in mind when choosing between the two.
 Here’s how banks and credit unions differ, and how they are the same.

 |Applicant requirements||Buy a share + some minor requirements||None|

 |Types of accounts||Chequing, savings, RRSP, TFSA||Chequing, savings, RRSP, TFSA|

 |Other loan products||Line of credit, mortgage, auto loan, personal loan||Line of credit, mortgage, auto loan, personal loan|